 You don’t need a gym or fancy equipment to train your pelvic floor either.
 All you need to do is contract and relax the muscles that stop you peeing.
 Start by doing this mid-flow to make sure you’ve identified the right ones.
 Work up to being able to do 10 five-second contractions in a row, three times a day.

 Leaking during intercourse can certainly dampen the mood.
 It can be so embarrassing that it leads to people worrying so much that they can’t enjoy themselves or it makes them avoid sex altogether.

-If this is you, exercise to train your bladder muscles.
-The bigger the muscles down there, the more bladder control you will have – and the better your blood flow to the area will be, making the whole ride (excuse the pun) more pleasurable.
+If this is you, exercise to train your muscles.
+The bigger the muscles down there, the more control you will have – and the better your blood flow to the area will be, making the whole ride (excuse the pun) more pleasurable.